Golden Entertainment Q1 2025 Earnings Call Transcript

 Charles Protell

 Thanks, James.
-Our first quarter year over year results were in line with our expectations and primarily impacted by not having last year's Super Bowl in Las Vegas, which was mainly felt at The Strat.
-Outside of the Super Bowl impact on The Strat, our business in Q1 was healthy with EBITDA from our other casinos up year over year and EBITDA from our tavern stabilizing.
-As we look forward, April continues to demonstrate stable operating trends and May is off to a strong start.
+Our first quarter year-over-year results were in line with our expectations and primarily impacted by not having last year's Super Bowl in Las Vegas, which was mainly felt at The STRAT.
+Outside of the Super Bowl impact on STRAT, our business in Q1 was healthy, with EBITDA from our other casinos up year-over-year and EBITDA from our taverns stabilizing.
+As we look forward, April continues to demonstrate stable operating trends, and May is off to a strong start.
 Currently, we are not seeing the dislocation in our business that seems to be reflected in our public valuation.
+Now for some context on our property performance in the first quarter.
+The STRAT experienced declining occupancy and spend, primarily in February, resulting in a $3 million EBITDA headwind from last year's Super Bowl.

 Charles Protell